 Intermittent fasting may be really valuable to anyone with a busy schedule as it involves less time spent preparing and eating food.

-Intermittent fasting might not be recommended in certain cases: if you’re pregnant, take medications for diabetes or have had an eating disorder in the past, there might be another Jenny Craig plan more suitable for you.
-Talk to your GP or dietitian.
-But if you feel like you could adopt an intermittent fasting regime and could safely tolerate intervals of not eating or eating very little, then our Rapid Results Max plan may be the right one for you!
+Intermittent fasting might not be recommended in certain cases: if you’re pregnant, take medications for diabetes or have had an eating disorder in the past, you will need to talk to your GP or Dietitian about a weight management approach that is tailored to suit your needs. (delete the following: there might be another Jenny Craig plan more suitable for you.
+Talk to your GP or dietitian.)
+But if you feel like you could adopt an intermittent fasting regime and could safely tolerate intervals of not eating or eating very little, then Jenny Craig’s Rapid Results Max plan may be the right one for you!

 Can I do intermittent fasting without making any other changes?